zacharybalck/zacharybalck/README.md

-- 👋 Hi, I’m @zacharybalck
+- 👋 Hi, I’m Zach.
-- 👀 I’m interested in learning container orchestration
+- 👀 I’m interested in strengthening my scripting skills.
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently working with containerized projects.
-- 💞️ I’m looking to collaborate on small scale orchestration projects
+- 💞️ I’m looking to keep up with industry standard technologies and practices.
+- ⚡ Fun fact: Facts are fun.

 <!---
 zacharybalck/zacharybalck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.